What’s a Grasshopper? An autobiography…sort of.

 A crazy hard, super fun adventure with 300 of your closest cycling buddies!

-Two GU nutrition feed zones.
+Two Hammer Nutrition feed zones.
 Plus other goodies

 Awesome prizes at the finish from our generous Sponsors